Syracuse Orange men's basketball: After the crown

 At the start of the 2009–10 season, having lost three key players (Devendorf, Flynn, Harris) from the previous season, the Orange was not considered a top contender, unranked in the preseason AP Poll.
-An early exhibition game loss to local LeMoyne College, a Division II school, did little to improve the outlook.
+An early exhibition game loss to local Le Moyne College, a Division II school, did little to improve the outlook.
 However, led by its starters, returning seniors Andy Rautins and Arinze Onuaku, junior Rick Jackson, a relatively unknown transfer from Iowa State University, forward Wes Johnson, freshman point guard Brandon Triche, plus standout reserve players, sophomores Kris Joseph and Scoop Jardine, the team began to deliver, winning its first 13 regular season games.
 By the second week of rankings, the Orange had climbed into the top ten, staying in the top five continuously from week 9.
 Syracuse reached a number one ranking two weeks before the season ended, finishing the season in fourth place with its best-ever regular season win–loss performance, at 28–3.
 It finished on top of the Big East for the regular season, losing in the Big East tournament's quarter finals.
 A 1-seed in the West Region of the 2010 NCAA tournament, the Orange fell in the Sweet Sixteen to 5-seed and AP #11 Butler to end the season 30–5.